Last Updated: March 5, 2021

 Consumers have adapted so quickly to the new system that it may be here to stay, virus notwithstanding.
 So retailers take note!
 As always, it’s important to be on the forefront of change so you’re not one of the last to adopt new industry standards.

-- Implement Curbside Pick-Up Procedures with Staff Training
+- Implement Retail Curbside Pickup Procedures with Staff Training

 - Keep the Shopping Experience Personal